Bern, Switzerland: City of Peace

 For more information please contact John David Lash and the group at:

-ABOUT BERN, SWITZERLAND
+ABOUT BERN, SWITZERLAND (from Wikipedia)

 Bern is the capital of the Swiss Confederation and sits on a peninsula of the Aare river.
 It was founded in 1191 though evidence of settlement goes back to pre-celtic times.
 The old city was declared a Unesco World Heritage Site in 1983.
 Gaining freedom from the Holy Roman Empire, Bern declared its doctrine of neutrality in 1499 followed by the rest of Switzerland in 1515.
 Switzerland’s last battle against another country was in 1798 resisting the French invasion.
 The county’s neutrality was officially recognized by European Great Powers in 1815.
 The constitution of 1848 prohibited a standing army.